Bids for the 2000 Summer Olympics: Events

+Proposed dates

+Reactions

+The Beijing loss to Sydney was seen as a "significant blow" to an "urgent political priority" of the Communist Party leadership, which had mounted the most vigorous 2000 Olympic games campaign of any nation.
+A win would "validate China's return to the international stage" after several years of diplomatic isolation following the 1989 Tiananmen Square crackdown.
+There had been concerns raised about the Beijing bid: air pollution, overcrowded streets, and mass transit.
+Chinese officials disregarded these problems and solely blamed Western political motivation as critical to the bid's failure.
+U.S. politicians Tom Lantos and Bill Bradley had lobbied the IOC.
+Lantos said, "Human rights and decency must prevail in a society before they have the privilege of hosting the Olympics".

+Before the vote, the US intelligence community reported that should Beijing lose the bid, the Chinese government would resume underground nuclear testing, despite the worldwide moratorium on the process.
+As the news of the failed bid spread, university students in Beijing made plans to march on the American embassy in Beijing.
+Police presence was stepped up across Beijing University campuses to prevent the incident.
+Also, Chinese officials speculated that Beijing would boycott the 1996 Summer Olympics because of the failed bid.

+Beijing would successfully bid for and host the 2008 Summer Olympics, having promised freedom of the press for foreign media and improved human rights to assuage critics, although they reneged on these promises during the Summer Games.
+Beijing also won the bid for the 2022 Winter Olympics, becoming the first city to host Summer and Winter Olympics.

 Investigations were later launched into the prior bidding process by some cities, finding that two African members of the IOC received US$35,000 each from Australian Olympic Committee President John Coates during the bidding process for Sydney's 2000 Summer Olympics.
 Prior to the 2000 Olympics bidding, the Australia Olympic Committee offered Africa's nations training scholarships to its athletes to train in Adelaide in the lead up to the Sydney Games.
 The visiting 400 athletes from 11 African nations and their coaches took part in the special Olympic Training Camp.
 Under the program, they received accommodation, meals, use of training facilities, local transport, and access to sports medicine experts.
 The Program provided $2 million in total to support the development of Africa's athletes and coaches who participated in the 2000 Olympic Games.

-Reactions by Beijing

-The Beijing loss to Sydney was seen as a "significant blow" to an "urgent political priority" of the Communist Party leadership having mounted the most vigorous 2000 Olympic games campaign of any nation.
-A win would "validate China's return to the international stage" after several years of diplomatic isolation following the 1989 Tiananmen Square crackdown.

-Yet, there had been concerns raised about the Beijing bid: air pollution, overcrowded streets and mass transit.
-But Beijing saw political motivation critical to the bid's failure.
-U.S. politicians Tom Lantos and Bill Bradley had lobbied the I.O.C.
-Lantos said, "human rights and decency must prevail in a society before they have the privilege of hosting the Olympics".

-As the news of the failed bid spread, university students in Beijing made plans to march on the American embassy in Beijing.
-Police presence was stepped up across Beijing university campuses to prevent the incident.
-Also, Chinese officials speculated that Beijing would boycott the 1996 Summer Olympics because of the failed bid.
-Before the vote, the US intelligence community reported that should Beijing lose the bid, the Chinese government would resume underground nuclear testing, despite the worldwide moratorium on the process.
-However, Beijing did none of these things and went on to successfully bid for and host the 2008 Summer Olympics.